Best Practices

 No successful website will stay small forever–a strong content localization strategy will take that into account by planning out the infrastructure early on.
 Creating a sustainable architecture means establishing directories and sub-directories in target languages.
 With these, you can set up connectors that will help funnel content for translation to linguists and back onto the website.
 When it comes to the translation of content itself, one of the biggest concerns is usually the budget.
 Companies either have to plan to keep their project small or allocate a massive budget to ensure coverage as the site grows.
 It's a choice between low budget and low complexity or high budget and high complexity.

 However, there is a way to have a low budget with high complexity.
 It requires leveraging localization tools like machine translation and learning how to prioritize high-need areas.
 In this, you would have the entire website machine translated, and those pages will get indexed by Google, allowing your business to set a foundation.
 Then, you can choose the highest-priority areas for human translation to improve the overall user experience.
 By working backward, you establish a presence in a foreign market, even with a highly complex website, while also limiting your expenses.
 Successful web content localization is something that is both scalable and sustainable.
 That's true from a technological perspective as well as a budgetary one.
 With a continuous process that doesn't rely on proxies, companies create highly engaging content strategies for every market.
-Bureau Works helps you establish a web content localization strategy that will grow with your business.
-To discuss our solutions, contact our team or request a demo.

 Gabriel Fairman

 Founder and CEO of Bureau Works, Gabriel Fairman is the father of three and a technologist at heart.
-Raised in a family that spoke three languages and having picked up another three over the course of his life, he's fascinated by the role of language in shaping identity.
+Raised in a family that spoke three languages and having picked up another three over the course of his life, he has always been fascinated with the role language plays in identity and the creation of meaning.
+Gabriel loves to cook, play the guitar, tennis, soccer, and ski.
+As far as work goes, he enjoys being at the forefront of innovation and mobilizing people and teams together toward a mission.
 In recognition of his outstanding contributions, Gabriel was honored with the 2023 Innovator of the Year Award at LocWorld Silicon Valley.
-He enjoys cooking, playing the guitar, and leading teams toward innovation.

 Translate twice as fast impeccably